rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/pipe_auditor.md

 3. Do: ```set THREADS [number of threads]```
 4. Do: ```run```

-To run the scanner, just pass, at a minimum, the RHOSTS value to the module and run it.

 ## Scenarios

-**Running the scanner**
 ```
 msf > use auxiliary/scanner/smb/pipe_auditor
 msf auxiliary(pipe_auditor) > show options